ji-zai/personal-site/content/essays/seek-truth.md

 So the overall delusion in our model is a sum of all the individual delusions of all the truths we believe, multiplied by the confidence we have in each respective truth.

-If we’re actually deluded about a truth, and we have a very low confidence in that truth, then we’re not as deluded as in the case where we’re actually deluded about a truth, but have a high confidence in it.
+Why multiply by our confidence in the truth?
+Well, if we’re actually deluded about a truth, and we have a very low confidence in that truth, then we’re not as deluded as in the case where we’re actually deluded about a truth, but have a high confidence in it.

-The entire process of seeking truth is to maximize the value of our model, while minimizing its delusion.
+**The entire process of seeking truth is to maximize the value of our model, while minimizing its delusion.**

 Both are required.
 High value with high delusion is useless.
 Low value with low delusion is useless, but at least has a path to getting better.